 Role of micronutrients

-Various studies on patients with tuberculosis had shown significantly lower plasma zinc level than those without tuberculosis, irrespective of their nutritional status.
+Various studies on patients with tuberculosis had shown significantly lower plasma zinc levels than those without tuberculosis, irrespective of their nutritional status.
 An adequate supply of zinc may also limit free radical membrane damage during inflammation.

 Your diet should include nuts, beans, fish, lean meat, mushroom, spinach.

-Vitamin A is essential for normal functioning of T and B lymphocytes, macrophage activity, and generation of antibody response
+Vitamin A is essential for the normal functioning of T and B lymphocytes, macrophage activity, and generation of antibody response

-Red and orange colored fruits and vegetables should be included on daily basis.
+Red and orange-colored fruits and vegetables should be included on daily basis.